kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 Messy samples
 !!!!!!!!!!!!!!!

-Function :func:`gauest` works with the assumption that your x values run from 0 .. *N* where *N* is the number of data points.
+The original C version of function :func:`gauest` works with the assumption that your x values run from 0 .. *N* where *N* is the number of data points.
 Many profiles have different x values.
-Sometimes they are not sorted and sometimes they do not fall on a regular grid.
-If you supply the *x* values, then function :func:`gauest` will process the data so that it is sorted in x and linear interpolation is used to sample data on a regular grid.
+Sometimes they are not sorted and sometimes they are not equally spaced.
+The current function :func:`gauest` inspects the data in argument *x*.
+If necessary, it sorts the data and forces it to be equally spaced by linear interpolation.
 This could be dangerous if your samples are distributed in a messy way, but usually :func:`gauest` will be able to find reasonable estimates.
 The procedure which modifies the data to make it usable for  :func:`gauest`